top of page

 If you can save up and I know like you know, your friends example he probably wasn't in a position to save up to buy the nicest version of something.

-But you know, You're able to do, do that if you're able to save and wait to make the purchase later, it can really pay off in the long term because it's a difference of buying something that ends up in the landfill.
+But you know, you're able to do, do that if you're able to save and wait to make the purchase later, it can really pay off in the long term because it's a difference of buying something that ends up in the landfill.

 Or, you know, for example, if you buy like a nice dresser, it could become a family heirloom because it's made to last forever.

-But then, I feel like that can be kind of that vicious cycle of accessibility than where, like, if you like, you're saying, like, you can't afford to invest in something that, you know, that you're going to sit.
+MEG: Yeah.
+But then, I feel like that can be kind of that vicious cycle of accessibility than where, like, if you like, you're saying, like, you can't afford to invest in something that, you know, that you're going to sustainably use so say use it once or twice a week, then really, what is the option for consumers?

 You just buy the cheaper one because that's what you can afford to do and then I guess just replace it down the line.